sleekweasel/CgiAdbRemote/README.md

 CgiAdbRemote
 ============

-** I would strongly encourage you to use https://github.com/openstf/stf instead! **
+** I would strongly encourage you to use https://github.com/openstf/stf instead, if its larger footprint isn't a nuisance for you **

-###### For remotely monitoring and controlling *unrooted* Android devices connected to a physically inaccessible machine, through a local web browser (only tested on Chrome currently).
+###### For remotely monitoring and controlling *unrooted* Android devices connected to a physically inaccessible machine, with minimal host install, through a local web browser (only tested on Chrome currently).

 Copyright 2013 Tim Baverstock.